Which place is cheaper, Madrid or Brussels?

 Known for shopping, Madrid draws large crowds to its stores.
 Gran Vía is a main thoroughfare in Madrid that is also popular for shopping.
 Calle Fuencarral is where you'll find the fashion shops and Calle Preciados is a fun pedestrian area to explore.

-Both Brussels and Madrid are family-friendly destinations.
+Both Brussels and Madrid are very good family-friendly destinations.

 Brussels is a very family-friendly place to visit.
 The city has a number of unique kid-friendly activities including a Mini-Europe Museum, a Comic Strip Museum, and Train World.
 The city is also a chocolate lover's dream with many factories and chocolate shops around town.